pioui/uncertainty/README.md

     │   signalModulation_config.py

 ```
+### Structure

-#### Save classification probabilities .npy files in the following structure
+Save classification probabilities .npy files for which you want to calculate uncertainties in the following structure
 ```
 uncertainty
 │